openKolibri/halo-90/readme.md

 Power profile readings show a `10.88 mA` power consumption with `60 uA` standard deviation.
 Projected battery life with a `220 mA` CR2032 cell is ~20.2 hours.

 #### Sparkle
 Sparkle mode is the best for minimal power draw and is implemented in a single line of code.
-At ~320hz, the procesor wakes from deep sleep and runs the selection of which LED to light (if any).
+At `~320 hz`, the procesor wakes from deep sleep and runs the selection of which LED to light (if any).

 ```c
 rand()%15 ? ledLow(prevLed) : setLed(rand() % 90);
 ```

 Given a 1/15 chance a random LED will light up, othwerwise any previously on LEDs will be turned off.
 This results in a more visually pleasing pattern over randomly lighting LEDs which produce sharper bursts of light.
-Since the processor is only awake 0.002% of the time, and the LED has the chance of being on only 6.6% of the time, the power consumption is quite minimial.
+Since the processor is only awake `0.002%` of the time, and the LED has the chance of being on only `6.6%` of the time, the power consumption is quite minimial.

 ![PWR-sparkle]